omarvides/terraform-minimal/README.md

 ### 1.0.0 terraform state file storage at s3

 * This repository stores the tfstate file at a AWS S3 Bucket Key when initialized as indicated at ```Getting started``` section

+### 1.0.1 variables references removed from s3 configuration

+* Variables references where removed from s3 configurations, those will be provided by backend.conf file